porjesuraj/Learning-Data-Structure/notes/ADS.md

  1. Left Skewed Binary Tree
  + In a binary tree, if, right sub tree of each node is empty then it is Left Skewed binary tree
  2. Right Skewed Binary Tree
- + In a binary tree, if, left sub tree of each node is empty then it is Left Skewed binary tree
+ + In a binary tree, if, left sub tree of each node is empty then it is Right Skewed binary tree

  !['s-b-t'](day4.5.png)